-A tri-tip is a triangular roast cut from the bottom sirloin that an incredible beefy flavor and is a great cut of beef to put in a smoker.
-Try smoking a tri-tip with a reverse sear and you will be amazed at how juicy it is.
+A tri-tip is a triangular roast cut from the bottom sirloin that has an incredible beefy flavor and is a great cut of beef to put in a smoker.
+Try a Smoked and Reverse Seared Tip-Tip and you will be amazed at how juicy it is.
 In this recipe, the roast is smoked low and slow for about an hour and then seared over a hot fire.

 This is one of the easiest recipes on this site.
 Five simple ingredients produce a very flavorful and juicy roast with just enough smoke.
 This recipe is all about technique.
 A lot of tri-tip recipes will have you sear the roast first THEN smoke it.
 Well, that's old school.
 Searing it first tends to dry it out a bit and it also seals the roast so the smoke doesn't do much.
 Smoking the tri-tip low and slow first followed by a sear over a hot fire (a reverse sear) allows the smoke to add a lot of flavor.
 The best results for a juicy tri-tip are achieved with a reverse sear after smoking.

 What is the Best Wood for Smoking Tri-Tip?